Opportunities for probing $U(1)_{T3R}$ with light mediators: Visible Decays at Displaced Detectors

 One experimental strategy consists of producing light mediators at a proton collider, fixed-target, or beam dump experiment and searching for visible decays of this mediator at a distant detector.
 Upcoming experiments of this type include FASER~\cite{Feng:2017uoz, Ariga:2018zuc, Ariga:2018pin, Ariga:2018uku, Ariga:2019ufm}, SHiP~\cite{Anelli:2015pba, Alekhin:2015byh}, LDMX~\cite{Mans:2017vej, Akesson:2018vlm, Moreno:2019tfm, Akesson:2019iul, Berlin:2018bsc}, and proposed modifications of SeaQuest~\cite{Berlin:2018pwi, Aidala:2017ofy}.

 These experiments can only probe a model if the mediator is long-lived, and if it decays visibly.
-As such, these detectors cannot be used to search for the $\phi'$ of our scenario, which decays rapidly; for all of the experiments listed above, its decay length will be too short for an appreciable number of particles to reach the detector.
-However, if the dominant decay of the $A'$ is to $e^+ e^-$ through kinetic mixing, then the decay length may be long enough for the decay to occur within the detector.
+If the dominant decay of the $A'$ is to $e^+ e^-$ through kinetic mixing, then the decay length may be long enough for the decay to occur within the detector.
+For the case of $\phi'$, one must determine the rate of $\phi'$ production at the beam, which is beyond the scope of this work.

 For most of these experiments, the production of $A'$ will occur through $p$-bremsstrahlung and meson decay, where the $A'$ couples at tree-level to $u$- and $d$-quarks.
 Since the $A'$ can be produced with a significant boost, one might wonder if the enhancement to the production of the longitudinal polarization will be relevant.
 But the enhancement in the coupling to the Goldstone mode, relative to the transverse polarizations, scales as $m_f / m_{A'}$, and is only large when $m_{A'}$ is small.
 But visible decays are only possible for $m_{A'} > 1\mev$.
 In any case, we will see that the limit of the sensitivity range for upcoming experiments will be $m_{A'} = {\cal O}(100)\mev$, and for such high masses, the enhancement to the production rate of the longitudinal polarization is minimal.
 Indeed we will eventually see that the production enhancement for the longitudinal mode is most dramatic for invisible decays of light $A'$.